 What is bariatric surgery?
-What types of bariatric surgery currently exist?
+What types of bariatric surgery currently exists?
 Is it an effective surgery for weight loss?
-Can it improve the overall quality of life?
+Can it improve overall quality of life?

 In this article, we’re going to discuss everything you need to know about bariatric surgery, answer all of these questions, and more.